jefersonlemos/kubernetes-playground/Services, Load Balancing and Networking/ingress-controller/aws-load-balancer-controller/README.md

 ![AWS Load Balancer Controller Architecture](https://d2908q01vomqb2.cloudfront.net/fe2ef495a1152561572949784c16bf23abb28057/2023/03/22/groups-in-action.png)

+## Highlights
-It watches the Kubernetes API server for updates to Ingress resources.
-When it detects changes, it updates resources such as the Application Load Balancer, listeners, target groups, and listener rules. #TODO Tem mutation webhook, comentar sobre isso
+* It watches the Kubernetes API server for updates to Ingress resources.
+When it detects changes, it updates resources such as the Application Load Balancer, listeners, target groups, and listener rules, it has a [mutation webhook](https://github.com/kubernetes-sigs/aws-load-balancer-controller/blob/main/helm/aws-load-balancer-controller/templates/webhook.yaml) to listen to the ingress changes.

-A Target group gets created for every Kubernetes Service mentioned in the ingress resource Listeners are created for every port defined in the ingress resource’s annotations Listener rules (also called ingress rules) are created for each path in Ingress resource definition
+* A Target group gets created for every Kubernetes Service mentioned in the ingress resource
+* ALB Listeners are created for every port defined in the ingress resource’s annotations
+* Listener rules (also called ingress rules) are created for each path in Ingress resource definition
+* It's possible to use an `OR` operator and create less rules via [conditions](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.13/guide/ingress/annotations/#conditions) annotation.
+* Having an ALB next to the rules limit(100) may cause issues on the ALB reconciliation process #TODO Improve it

+#TODO - Check this image
 ![imagem mostrando o roteamento ](https://d2908q01vomqb2.cloudfront.net/fe2ef495a1152561572949784c16bf23abb28057/2023/03/22/load-balancer-routing.png)

 ## Rules